Looking for the best Video CMS that fulfills all your organizational video management requirements? No wonder!

 - Automatic transcription and translation is available

-- Several integrations with video conferencing, LMS and CRM tools are available
+- Several integrations with video conferencing, LMS and CRM tools for startups are available

 - Create videos through screen recording